yashshrivastava972/POINTER-OPERATIONS-IN-CPP/README.md

 Step 7: End.

-3. Algorithm practical implementation of Call by Reference (using pointers) to update salary
+3. Algorithm Practical Implementation of Call by Reference (Using Pointers) to Update Salary

 Step 1: Start